Aijunly/aijunly.github.io/_pages/markdown.md

 ---
 permalink: /markdown/
-title: "The Julia Language"
+title: "The Julia Programming Language"
 author_profile: true
 redirect_from:
   - /md/
   - /markdown.html
 ---

-## The Julia Language
+## What is the Julia?
 **Julia** is a flexible dynamic language, appropriate for **scientific and numerical computing**, with performance comparable to traditional statically-typed languages.
 Website: [Julia](https://julialang.org/)

 * **Fast** : Julia was designed for high performance